JerryI/wljs-docs/docs/frontend/Advanced/Slides/Widgets on slides.md

 </style>
 ```

-Now if anything on a slide is wrapped using this tag
+Now, if anything on a slide is wrapped using this tag:

 ```jsx
 .slide